angus-ai/angus-doc/sdk/restful/index.rst

    }

 The response contains the url of the new blob resource.
-You can use it as in all service by adressing it by using the "resource" protocol in your request message for new job
+You can use it in all service in your request message for new job:

 .. code-block:: console